AnthonyPython/flax-accessorys/wip-InventorySystem/readme.txt

-This is unfinished, this is just what I got done so far converter my inventory system to flax
+This is unfinished, this is just what I got done so far converting my inventory system from Unity to flax